Awards and Hall of Fame

 Hall of Fame – Mr. Y. Henry Huang

 Mr. Y. Henry Huang is the 2018-2019 CALBO Hall of Fame inductee.
-Mr. Huang currently works as a Project Manager and City Liaison for Interwest Consulting Group, Inc. Mr. Huang has over 30 years of industry experience within the public and private sectors, experiences that have fostered a solid understanding of thriving building departments.
+Mr. Huang had recently retired but still devote his time to educating the public and the profession on building and seismic safety issues.
+Mr. Huang has over 40 years of industry experience within the public and private sectors, experiences that have fostered a solid understanding of thriving building departments.
+His books, The 2006, and 2009 IBC CheckList: Structural Provisions for the international Code Council, provided a clear roadmap for sorting through the multiple reference structural standards.

 In one of his largest roles, Mr. Huang was the Building Official for the City of Tustin, where he oversaw the construction of over 750 dwellings.
 Of note during his tenure in Tustin was the development of The District at Tustin Legacy, the largest shopping center of the last decade in Orange County.

 Mr. Huang has played an active role within the CALBO community in multiple roles, including the multi-year Chairmanship of the CALBO Structural Safety Committee.
+He is the main author of the CALBO White Paper on Steel Moment Resistant Frame (SMRF), a major policy statement after the Northridge Earthquake.
+He represented local building officials serving on OSHPD Hospital Building Safety Board since 2012.
 Mr. Huang used his knowledge on structural safety to develop courses and instruct at CALBO Education Weeks and worked to provide valuable tools for the membership.

 Mr. Huang believes the purpose of a building department is to provide future occupants of any structure a safe place to live, work and play.
 CALBO is thankful for the years of work and dedication that Mr. Huang has contributed to making our Golden State’s structures a safer place.
 Congratulations, Henry!